nicolasanelli/c-language-book-system/README.md

 $ make
 ```

-This will create a new executable in the project root path named system (or system.exe on windows).
+This will create a new executable in the project root path named BookSystem (or BookSystem.exe on windows).
 Now you only need to run it:

 For Linux/MAC users: